Hi, I'm Fumeng Yang

 I'm a tenure-track Assistant Professor in the Department of Computer Science at the University of Maryland, College Park.
 Prior to UMD, I was a postdoctoral fellow at Northwestern University, working with Prof. Matthew Kay and funded by CCC/CRA's CIFellows program.
 I obtained my Ph.D. in Computer Science from Brown University with the advisement of Prof. David Laidlaw.
 Before that, I received my M.Sc. degree from Tufts University with the advisement of Prof. Remco Chang, and I earned my B.Eng. degree from Shandong University, China.

 I lead the FIGX Lab.
-Check out our website to meet the team and see what we’re working on!
+Check out our website to meet the team and learn how to join us!

 research vision

 Computational models—ranging from probabilistic forecasts to AI-driven foundation models—are increasingly shaping our world.
-It is crucial to ensure that individuals and groups, from the general public to domain experts and data scientists, can perceive, use, and develop these models effectively and responsibly.
+It is crucial to ensure that our users, from the general public to domain experts and data scientists, can perceive, use, and develop these models appropriately and responsibly.

-I am broadly interested in any topic related to this vision, such as data and AI literacy, decision-making, explainable AI, human-AI interaction, and uncertainty communication (alphabetically).
+I am broadly interested in any topic related to this vision, such as data and AI literacy, explainable AI, human-AI decision-making, human-AI interaction, and uncertainty visualization (alphabetically).
 These themes are particularly relevant in domains such as politics, public policy, and K-12 education.
 My work primarily falls within the Human-Computer Interaction and Information Visualization communities but also intersects with Visual Computing and AI/ML research.

 publication